neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 ```

 ![postgresql export csv partially](/postgresqltutorial/postgresql-export-csv-partially.jpg)
-If you don’t want to export the header, which contains the column names of the table, you can remove the `HEADER` flag in the `COPY` statement.
+If you don't want to export the header, which contains the column names of the table, you can remove the `HEADER` flag in the `COPY` statement.

 For example, the following statement exports only data from the `email` column of the `persons` table to a CSV file: